How to Ensure Employers Can Find You

 Update your resume regularly.
 Many resume databases have options so employers can search only the newest resumes or those posted with a certain period of time.
 So, you'll need to update your resume frequently so it's found.

-Networking sites are also an important source of passive candidates for employers.
+Career Networking Sites: Networking sites are also an important source of passive candidates for employers.
 Create your profiles just as carefully as your resume.
 Include your experience as well as your education.
-Also include your association memberships and even your personal interests.
+Also, include your association memberships and even your personal interests.
 Once you have a profile, potential employers will be able to find you and you will be able to connect with other users who can help you with your career and employment goals.

 Keep Your Personal Information Private